 “All dressed up to rob a bank,” was costume designer Theadora Van Runkle’s note accompanying her early sketches of Clyde Barrow’s brown herringbone suit for the gang’s successful heist.
 Van Runkle must have had a soft spot for this classic but unseasonably warm tweed three-piece suit, as virtually the exact same suit appeared in the final version of the film itself with a green polka-dot tie, Panama hat, and spectator shoes.
 In a film renowned for its classic-inspired but modern-influenced fashion sense, this suit with its half-belted “action back” jacket is one item straight out of 1933.

-The Suit: Brown herringbone tweed three-piece suit with a half-belted ’30s “action back” and high-fastening vest.
+The Suit: Brown herringbone tweed three-piece suit with a half-belted ’30s “bi-swing action back” and high-fastening vest.
 White shirt with point collar and button cuffs.
 Green tie with bold yellow polka dots.
 White Panama hat with a black band.
 Black-and-white wingtip spectator brogues with black socks.

 Check out my BAMF Style post from November 2014 for more information.